Retailers and restaurants deal every day with people who are disorderly or even appear to be downright scary.

 Misbehavior just outside a business’ doors can include: begging, loitering, drinking, selling or using drugs, passing out, being “on the nod” from drug use, graffiti, fighting, camping out, yelling, and, in urban areas, even more shocking or unsanitary behavior.

 Businesses also encounter unwanted behavior from customers who soon wear out their welcomes: the irate, those who overstay their allotted reasonable time, those who misuse bathrooms, and those who harass employees or customers.

-On either side of the threshold, there are also people who threaten or act violently when contacted by employees or security personnel.
+On either side of the threshold, there are also people who threaten or act violently when contacted by employees or security personnel to enforce store policy.
 It is important to note our focus is always on the behavior that creates the hazard, not on the status of the person, such as apparent homelessness.